 Accidental injury: Physical harm or injury that is caused by a single specific, unpredictable, unusual event that was unintended (an accident) and is not caused by a pre-existing condition.

-Age limit: You can usually insure your cat or dog as soon as they are 8 weeks old.
+Age limit: You can usually insure your cat or dog as soon as they are eight weeks old, while some providers will offer insurance from the age of six weeks.
 Some insurers will only sign up a pet for insurance if it is younger than a certain age.
-To make your pet eligible for lifelong cover, you should insure your pet before they reach 7 or 8 years old.
-Pets over 8 or 9 years old may not be eligible for certain types of cover and may only be eligible for accident only cover.
+To make your pet eligible for lifelong cover, you should insure your pet before they reach around six years old.
+Pets above this age may not be eligible for certain types of cover, and may only be eligible for accident-only cover.
 Make sure you know about any age limits on your policy before you sign up.

 Comprehensive: An insurance policy that covers your pet for injury and illness, and also for preventative treatments, routine check-ups, behavioural treatment and other complementary therapies.

-Excess: The excess is an amount that you pay instead of the insurer, e.g. “the first” $250 or $500 of a claim.
+Excess: An amount that you pay instead of the insurer, e.g. “the first” $250 or $500 of a claim.
 Insurers usually have either a policy with different excess options that you choose between, or separate policies that each have a different excess amount.
-You can pay a lower premium if you have a higher excess, but you need to be sure that you could afford to pay the excess unexpectedly if your pet were to need emergency treatment.
+You can pay a lower premium if you have a higher excess, but you need to be sure that you can afford to pay the excess unexpectedly, if your pet needs emergency treatment.

 Inclusions: Anything that is covered by your policy.
 When a particular health condition or treatment is listed as being included in your policy, the insurer will cover the whole expense or a listed percentage of the expense involved.

-Limit/ Benefit limit: Policies have an annual limit on the amount of benefits you can claim.
-Many policies also have sub-limits per year for particular types of treatment, e.g. surgery, tick prevention and treatment, or dental.
-Some policies also have per-incident limits, meaning they will only pay a certain amount per claim for a particular type of treatment.
+Limit/benefit limit: Policies have an annual limit on the amount of benefits you can claim.
+Many policies also have sub-limits for particular types of treatment, e.g. surgery, tick prevention and treatment, or dental.
+Some policies also have per-incident limits, meaning they will only pay a certain amount per claim, for a particular type of treatment.
 Most $20,000 policies won’t let you claim $20,000 worth of treatment.
-Make sure you know how your chosen policy works and whether it suits your pet’s condition or health needs.
+Make sure you know how your chosen policy works and whether it suits your pet’s condition, or health requirements.

-Optional extras: Optional extras are treatment options that can be added to your policy if you pay a higher premium.
+Optional extras: Treatment options that can be added to your policy if you pay a higher premium.

-Premium: The premium is the amount you pay your insurance provider per year, per month, or per fortnight for your pet insurance cover.
+Premium: The amount you pay your insurance provider per year, per month, or per fortnight, for your pet insurance cover.
 Your premium must be paid on time for your pet to be covered.

-Routine Care: Routine Care benefits are preventative healthcare treatments specified by your insurance provider that they will pay for.
-Common examples of Routine Care include dental treatment, de-sexing, or emergency boarding in a kennel or cattery.
-See your product disclosure statement to see whether your policy includes any Routine Care benefits.
-These are also known as Wellness Care, Wellbeing Care, or Extras Cover benefits.
+Routine care: These are preventative healthcare treatments specified by your insurance provider as procedures they will pay for.
+Common examples include dental treatment, de-sexing, or emergency boarding in a kennel or cattery.
+See your product disclosure statement to see whether your policy includes any routine care benefits.
+These are also known as wellness care, wellbeing care, or extras cover benefits.

-Waiting period: Once you purchase an insurance policy for your pet, accidents will usually be covered immediately, but your insurer may impose a waiting period before your pet will be covered for certain conditions.
-For example, a 30-day waiting period may apply for illnesses, and a 6-month waiting period may apply for ligament injuries unless you can provide your insurer with a vet certificate saying your pet does not have any ligament injury.
+Waiting period: Once you purchase an insurance policy for your pet, accidents will usually be covered immediately, but your insurer may impose a waiting period before your pet is covered for certain conditions.
+For example, a 30-day waiting period may apply for illnesses, and a six-month waiting period may apply for ligament injuries, unless you can provide your insurer with a vet certificate saying your pet does not have any ligament injury.
 A waiting period will usually apply to hereditary conditions or congenital defects existing at birth.